boisgera/control-engineering-with-python/JOSE/paper.md

   - Python ecosystem (wider audience, tools more familiar, etc.)

+  - open-source tooling, reuse/complement Python knowledge

 ## Learning Objectives

-The course targets students with a basic knowledge of linear algebra and ordinary differential equations as well as some experience with the Python scientific tools (NumPy, Scipy, Matplotlib, Jupyter notebooks).
+The course targets students with a basic knowledge of linear algebra, and optionally of ordinary differential equations as well as some experience with the Python scientific tools (NumPy, Scipy, Matplotlib, Jupyter notebooks).
 Expertise in an application domain of control engineering, such as mechanical engineering, electrical engineering or process engineering can be useful.

 At the end of this course, students will be able to: